 Iceland is peppered with impressive waterfalls.
 The most magical and Instagram-ed is Seljalandsfoss, seated in lush green meadows that plunges into a deep lagoon.
 The so-called ‘Black Falls‘ is also definitely not to be missed because of its distinctive black hanging basalt columns.

 A road trip around Iceland won’t be complete without pulling over to pet one or few Icelandic horses.
 They are peculiar, pony-size breed brought to Iceland by the Vikings.
 They can appear in over 40 different colors which can even change by season.
 They love to be around people which makes them excel as therapy horses.

 6. Awesome Rock Formations

 The beautiful and breathtaking rock formations in Iceland look as though they don’t belong on our planet.
-With over a hundred of volcanoes, Iceland is one of the most extreme volcanic places in the world.
+With over a hundred volcanoes, Iceland is one of the most extreme volcanic places in the world.
 In Vik, for example, thousands of basaltic rock formations emerge from violent lava eruptions that took place millions of years ago.

 7. Enchanting Ice Caves

 Often called Crystal Caves, the Icelandic glacier ice caves are naturally enchanting.
 From November to March, majestic glacier ice caves are the popular day trip for cave bugs.
-The lengthy tunnels of blue and white ice are perfectly exciting to explore with the help of a experienced local guide.
+The lengthy tunnels of blue and white ice are perfectly exciting to explore with the help of an experienced local guide.
 Imagine crawling slowly on hands & knees into a long frozen chamber, under a brilliant cathedral of crystal blue waves.